 What about the Oldest Daughter?

 My oldest daughter felt left out and jealous at times.
 She had a point.
 As she got older she adjusted and understood.
 The medical issues she had were less life threatening at the time, but have grown as issues as she has grown older.
 She suffers from Scleroderma and Raynaud’s.
 I hyperlinked the terms allowing the professionals to explain the details of each disease.
 In short, Scleroderma calcifies the skin until there is no feeling and Raynaud’s causes limited blood to fingers and toes.
 Cold turns her fingers and toes black.
 She lives in Wisconsin, but 80 degrees F can be considered cold at times for her.
 She could lose digits and her love is art.
-Life is all too often a cruel bitch.
+Life is all too often cruel.

 Mrs. Accountant and I care deeply for our children.
 We have been hit with a one-two punch and remained standing, as resolute as ever.
 The prescription medications and doctor bills are one of the largest of our household expenses.